-When the drainage connection work is not to our standard or is incomplete, additional drainage inspections may need to be undertaken.
+When the drainage connection work is not up to our standards or is incomplete, additional drainage inspections may be required.
 An additional fee of $125 will be charged for each additional inspection.

 As well as the permit fee, a security deposit will also need to be made at the time of application.
 The security deposit varies depending on the work to be performed and will be refunded at the successful completion of the drainage works.

-- A copy of the Council issued Legal Point of Discharge Report
+- Copy of the Council issued Legal Point of Discharge Report

 - If the works relate to a Town Planning Approval, or where previously requested by Council, a copy of the Council Approved Drainage Plan must be provided or where this is not required, then a sketch plan of the proposed works must be provided.

-- A Department of Transport (VicRoads) Memorandum of Authorisation (MoA) where applicable.
+- Department of Transport (VicRoads) Memorandum of Authorisation (MOA) where applicable.